 1. Start your presentation with planning

 Presenters tell me they are so busy they don’t have time to plan their presentation, they need to get going on it.
 So they grab a few slides from this deck, a few from that one, and that really good slide their colleague used last week.
 And they hope it comes together into a clear message that executives will understand and act on.
 Unfortunately, it rarely turns out well.
-Use the GPS approach I shared in this article to plan your message before you think about any slides.
+Use the GPS approach from my book GPS for Presentations to plan your message before you think about any slides.

 2. Write a headline for each slide

 What should you write at the top of the slide, in that box that says “Click to add title”?
 Not a title, but a headline.
 A headline is a summary of the key message you want the audience to understand from this slide.
 It forces you to be clear on that message and restricts you to one message per slide.
 A headline also makes it easier for you as the presenter because you know the one message you need to get across, then you can move on to the next slide.
 Writing headlines instead of titles is always one of the most popular ideas with the participants in my workshops.

 3. Plan your slides on paper first